Code

 name: "example.yml"

-for code chunk with added content from external files.Show all code
+code-foldingfor code chunk with added content from external files.Show all code,Hide all codefromcode-toolsstill would not work.

 Note: View the source code of this document by clicking